 How we picked these loans

-When reviewing the best personal loans for fair credit we considered factors such as ease of the loan application process, interest rates, loan amounts, fees and whether the lender offered flexible loan terms.
+When reviewing the best personal loans for fair credit we considered factors such as ease of the loan application process, interest rates, loan amounts, fees and whether the lender offers flexible loan terms.